 Michael is currently finishing his Doctor of Musical Arts Degree from the Florida State University, his dissertation topic examines Anthroposophy and its affects on Music Education.
 Michael was a Waldorf Music Teacher in AZ and CA for a number of years.
 He was the Music Dept. Chair for the Desert Marigold School in Phoenix where he played a key role in developing the instrumental music program.
 He has also taught several blocks of “History Through Music” in Waldorf High Schools in AZ and CA.

 Michael’s study of Anthroposophy and the writings of Rudolf Steiner began when he was an undergraduate student at SUNY Fredonia.
 While participating in a Raschér Saxophone Summer Course in West Virginia he attended a music education seminar given by Bruce Weinberger, tenor saxophonist and former Waldorf Music Teacher, This seminar had a profound effect on Michael.
 The way in which Weinberger described the education of the child was remarkable.
-Upon returning home Michael was determined to find out as much as he could about “Rudolf Steiner” which was only mentioned in passing by Weinberger.
+Upon returning home Michael was determined to find out as much as he could about “Rudolf Steiner” who was only mentioned in passing by Weinberger.
 Michael continues this tradition at Mana Saxophone Institutes in his pedagogical lectures, laying out a detailed method of saxophone education and its effects when viewed in the light of Anthroposophy.
 Hernandez has lectured on the following topics at Steiner Schools and other Anthroposophical communities: